-To increase the computer security against worms and viruses, the UAC (User Account Control) was implemented by Windows Vista.
-By default, this mechanism considers that all the users (including the administrators) are standard users with reduced rights.
+To increase security against worms and viruses, Windows Vista implemented the UAC (User Account Control) mechanism.
+By default, this mechanism considers that all users (including administrators) are standard users with limited rights.
 To run an application that requires additional rights, the UAC mechanism asks for confirmation.

 This help page briefly presents the UAC mechanism.
 See the online help of Windows (Vista or later) for more details.